NDIS support budgets: the basics

 - Transport – this might be specialised transport for attending school or funding for a teenage child to get to social activities if they can’t use public transport independently.

 The core supports budget is the most flexible of the 3 budgets.
-You can use money in most categories of this budget to pay for supports and services in other categories, as long as the money is spent on reasonable and necessary supports that help your child work towards their NDIS goals.
+You can usually use money in most categories of this budget to pay for supports and services in other categories, as long as the money is spent on reasonable and necessary supports that help your child work towards their NDIS goals.

-For example, if your child stopped needing nappies halfway through their plan, you could use money allocated to nappies in the consumables category for extra support in another category, like a support worker to help your child take part in an exercise class.
+For example, if your child stopped needing nappies halfway through their plan, you could use money allocated to nappies in the consumables category for extra support in another category, like a support worker to help your child during mealtimes.

 A note about the transport category

 The transport category isn’t as flexible as the other categories in the core supports budget.
 Not all plans will include transport funding.
 You’re more likely to get transport funding for your child to get to an activity if a child of the same age without developmental delay or disability could get there independently.

 Capacity building supports budget

 The capacity building supports budget has 9 categories:

-- Support coordination – this is funding for an support coordinator to help with using your child’s plan.
+- Support coordination – this is funding for a support coordinator to help with using your child’s plan.